At D-8 Cairo summit, PM Shehbaz says investing in youth crucial for Pakistan’s socioeconomic progress

 “Ceasefire in Gaza is so important that without that, peace, prosperity and progress not only in the region but globally, will not be possible,” the prime minister asserted.

-He appreciated Sisi for allocating a separate session for the “burning issue” of crises in the Middle East.
+He appreciated President El-Sisi for allocating a separate session for the “burning issue” of crises in the Middle East.

 At the summit, PM Shehbaz will also attend a special session of D-8 on ‘Humanitarian Crisis and Reconstruction Challenges in Gaza and Lebanon’ to deliberate on the situation resulting from Israeli aggression in the Middle East.